kristerhedfors/sumarai/README.md

 ---

-*Note: This README was generated and updated using the summarai project itself, showcasing its capabilities in action.*
+*Note: This README was generated and updated using the sumarai project itself, showcasing its capabilities in action.*